stanislaw/notes_on_software_engineering/README.md

   necessary performance optimizations.
 - Highly efficient code might be rewritten to sacrifice performance in favor of better maintainability and readability, especially for a larger team.

+### Evolution from Local Optimum to Better Optimum

+Moving from a local optimum to a better solution is often not obvious.
+When we are stuck with a solution that is not the best, it can be hard to see better options.
+Sometimes a better solution is ignored because it has a cost that seems too high or because it lacks some aspects of our familiar "good old" solution, which we are reluctant to give up.
+But real improvements always have a cost, and what seems expensive at first can be worth it - it can even change the game.
+Sometimes a superior solution comes from areas or techniques that do not seem "clean" or "organized", yet the final result ends up much better than the previous one.

+A solution that works "well enough" can stop a team from exploring new ideas.
+New options are often ignored or not even considered simply because the existing solution is already in place.
+At the same time, the current solution can carry hidden problems that slowly create frustration.
+Eventually, a new solution may appear, replacing the old one.
+It brings its own advantages and disadvantages, but it works at a higher, more advanced level.

+This is where team diversity plays an important role.
+Fresh perspectives come from having a variety of viewpoints.
+If the team is strongly attached to a locally optimal solution X, but a colleague has experience with an alternative solution Y, they can help the team step back and consider alternatives in a less biased way.

 ### Weakest link